Baby Kale Salad

 If you are bored of kale and quinoa (I am!), try baby kale!
 I am dead serious – baby kale tastes nothing like kale.
 Odd but true.

-Last week, this baby kale salad recipe was a breath of fresh air.
+Last week, this baby kale salad was a breath of fresh air.
 With leftover brown rice, julienned sun dried tomatoes, sweet grape tomatoes from Mexico, toasted pine nuts, salty feta cheese, a crazy amount of fresh basil and homemade Greek vinaigrette.
 Nowadays, we use full grown kale for making smoothies and maybe an occasional sweet kale salad recipe because it is that good.

 When you set your foot into the produce department, be prepared to see 2 types of baby kale.
-Type 1 is like shown above – soft and delicate with round shape leaves.
-It reminds me of small raspberry leaves, I grew up with plenty of raspberry bushes around our house.
+Type 1 is like shown below – soft and delicate with round shape leaves.
+It reminds me of small raspberry leaves.
 Baby kale tastes nothing like real kale, instead it has a tiny amount of zest like arugula.
 I’m in love!

 Type 2 baby kale looks like mini oak leaves with purple undertones, like in this Mexican kale salad.

 Both, me and Alex, didn’t grow up with salad dressings, so we like to keep things simple on busy weeknights.
 However with berry season upon us (or Costco’s organic frozen berries right now) you absolutely have to give this berry salad dressing a try!

-This time though, I made Greek type vinaigrette, which was super simple and is still in my fridge.
+This time though I made the best salad dressing for baby kale salad – Greek type vinaigrette.
 In a week, we used it in numerous salads and on sandwiches.
 I keep a few glass bottles from store-bought salad dressings and reuse for making my own.
 Love it!